pkprotoplasm/greedierbutt/README.md

 ## Please note
 This code is not fully complete.
 A functional site is/was running on greedierbutt.com with this exact code, however additional features were planned and have not been implemented.

+## What's missing
+There is currently no administration console.
+All administration (such as unbanning users, adding/removing moderators, and removing any data from the database) must be done via SQL.

+Moderator and admin privileges are controlled by the `profiles` table's `moderator` and `admin` boolean columns, respectively.

+User bans are controlled by the `profiles` table's `blacklisted` column.
+Ban metadata is provided in the table's `blacklisted_by`, `blacklisted_reason`, and `blacklisted_date` columns.
+Banned users will have the values in the `scores` table's `scorerank` and `timerank` columns hardcoded to `999999`.
+This provides fast indexed identification of bans in queries.
+When unbanning a user, the admin should recalculate ranks on all dates the player had participated in.

 ## License
 GNU General Public License version 3.